British Isles Music Festival 2022

 Piano: Ian Brown

 Ian is a musician of great versatility whose career embraces chamber music, solo and duo playing and conducting.
 His musical life began as a bassoon player, eventually concentrating on the piano when he became pianist-in-residence at Southampton University.
-As concerto soloist he has appeared with many of Britain’s leading orchestras playing a diverse solo repertoire from Bach to Rachmaninov and Bartók.
 He became pianist with The Nash Ensemble in 1978 and during this long association has played at all the important British music festivals. he is currently Professor of piano, Royal Academy of Music, London.

 Harpsichord: Robert Costin